Is income protection right for you?

 How much does income protection cover cost?

 As you may have guessed by now, the cost of your policy will depend on many factors – including your age, your medical history, level of cover, and the perceived risk of your profession.
-Let’s say you’re a pharmacist with diabetes.
-You’re probably going to have a significantly higher premium as your policy is highly loaded.
-For everyone else, policies begin from just a few pounds per week.
+Let’s say you have diabetes; you’re then more likely going to have a higher premium as this condition, if not carefully managed, will more likely cause you to be ill and for longer than someone without diabetes.

 And when you get cover with PG Mutual, you can get a share of any profits made.
 As a mutual society, we share our profits with our policyholders, helping them to build a nest egg for their future.
 Start a quick quote and see how affordable income protection can be with PG Mutual.